-^{Is} 5Look, traitors, and pay attention; be ^{29:9} amazed and astounded, for I am going to do ^{Acts} in your own days, something that you would not believe if you were told it.
+Look, traitors, and pay attention; be ls 29:9; amazed and astounded, for I am going to Act do in your own days, something that you would not believe if you were told it.

-6I am going to call the Chaldeans, that terrifying and violent people who raid to the ends of the earth, to seize the lands of others.
-7I call a terrible and dangerous nation who obey no other law but their own will.
-8 Their horses are speedier than leopards, fiercer than wolves on the plain; their riders gallop on and come from afar, they swoop like the eagle descending on its prey.
+I am going to call the Chaldeans, that terrifying and violent people, who raid to the ends of the earth, to seize the lands of others.
+I call a terrible and dangerous nation who obey no other law but their own will.
+Their horses are speedier than leopards, fiercer than wolves on the plain; their riders gallop on, and come from afar; they swoop like the eagle descending on its prey.

-9When they launch themselves for an attack, pushed forward by the desert wind, they round up prisoners like sand.
-10This people makes fun of kings and laughs at princes; they make light of fortified cities, for they build up an embankment and seize them.
-11Thus they come and go like the wind!
-Their strength is their god!
+When they launch themselves for an attack, pushed forward by the desert wind, they round up prisoners like sand.
+These people make fun of kings and laugh at